 The following information security standards should be implemented in order to protect customer information collected and maintained by our Company:

-Employees should have access only to that customer information which is necessary to complete their designated responsibilities.
+The Company will authenticate and permit access only to authorized users to protect against the unauthorized acquisition of customer information.
+Employees should have access limited only to that customer information which is necessary to complete their designated responsibilities or that they need to perform their duties and functions.
 Employees should not access or provide any other unauthorized person (including other employees who have no need for particular information) access to customer information that is obtained during the course of employment.
 Requests for customer information that are outside the scope of the Company’s ordinary business or the scope of an employee’s authorization should be directed to the Program Coordinator or designated individuals.

-Access to customer information should be controlled.
+Access to customer information should be controlled via appropriate technical and physical controls.
 Every employee with access to the Company’s computer system and electronic records should have a unique password consisting of at least [INSERT LENGTH] characters, including numbers and letters.
 Only employees that need to access electronic records should be provided with passwords.
+The sufficiency of passwords and other controls should be periodically reviewed to ensure their effectiveness.
+Multi-factor authentication should also be utilized for all users accessing an information system unless the Program Coordinator has, in writing, approved the use of reasonably equivalent and/or more secure security controls.

 All paper and electronic records should be stored in secure locations to which only authorized employees will have access.
 Paper records should be stored in an office, desk, or file cabinet that is locked when unattended.
 Electronic records should be stored on a secure server that is located in a locked room and is accessible only with a password.
 Where appropriate, records should be maintained in a fireproof file cabinet and/or at an offsite location.
 Customers, vendors and service providers should not be permitted access to or left in an area with insecure customer records.